weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 ### Single Repository Usage

 As we mentioned above, it's possible to have a single repository perform hold both the application and the configuration.
-If you place the application manifests in the configuration repository passed to `gitops install`, you can leave off the separate `--app-config-url` parameter.
+If you place the application manifests in the configuration repository passed to `gitops install`, you can leave off the separate `--config-repo` parameter.
 In this case, we would either have had to pass the `microservices-demo` URL to `gitops install` or copy the application manifests into the `external` repository.
-Let's proceed as if we had initialized the cluster with: `gitops install --app-config-url ssh://git@github.com/example/microservices-demo.git`.
+Let's proceed as if we had initialized the cluster with: `gitops install --config-repo ssh://git@github.com/example/microservices-demo.git`.

 ```console
 > gitops add app --url ssh://git@github.com/example/microservices-demo.git --path ./deploy/kubernetes/manifests --auto-merge